rkgIITBh/data-structures.github.io/HTML/multiStack.md

 }
 ```
 Since <i>itemtype</i> is associated with each item, <i>printStack</i> examines the type and uses the correct formatting string for displaying the item.
 Please
-using the [link here](../CODES/multiStack/index.md) for the full source code.
+use the [link here](../CODES/multiStack/index.md) for the full source code.

 [Back to Index](../index.md)